Does my insurance cover an eye exam?

 It is a special coating that reduces distracting reflections.
-The results are more transmitted light, a better quality of vision, improved night vision, and reduced eye fatigue.
+The results are: more transmitted light, better quality of vision, improved night vision, and reduced eye fatigue.
 Great for working on a computer or for driving at night, these lenses also offer a cosmetically appealing “invisible lens look” that makes the lens “disappear” and shows your eye more clearly.

 What will happen during an eye exam?

 Your provider will check your vision and ocular health.
 You will be asked questions that relate to any problems you may have.
 Measurements will help determine any need for corrective wear such as contact lenses or glasses.
 Your ocular health will be checked for things such as cataracts, glaucoma, macular degeneration or other disorders.
 Eye drops may be used to enlarge (dilate) your pupils to facilitate viewing of the inside of your eyes.
 Medication may be prescribed for ocular problems or a referral may be suggested for conditions requiring further intervention, such as cataracts.

 How long does a standard eye exam take?